Description de l'Égypte: Editions

 There appear to be several variants of these editions, especially the first edition, containing one or more extra volumes.
 For instance, the Lauinger Library exhibition (Georgetown University Library), November 2000 - January 2001, lists a copy of a first edition presented to Bernardino Drovetti, the French consul general in Egypt from 1802 to 1814 and 1821–1826, as having 29 volumes, while a "standard" first edition contains 23 (20 plus 3 Mammutfolio).

 The dates given on the title pages are often considerably earlier than the actual publication date.
-For example, Book 8, Volume I (Histoire Naturelle) of the first edition has 1809 on the title page, but its accepted publication date is 1826.
+For example, Book 8, Volume I (Histoire Naturelle) of the first edition has 1809 on the title page, but its accepted publication date is 1826 (1825 for Arachnids PDF).
 The geographical volume (which contains maps) was not printed before 1828, even though the volumes are dated 1818 and 1826 respectively.